xunit/assert.xunit/README.md

 ### `XUNIT_NULLABLE` (min: C# 9.0)

-Projects that consume this repository as source, which wish to use nullable reference type annotations should define the `XUNIT_NULLABLE` compilation symbol to opt-in to the relevant nullability analysis annotations on method signatures.
+Define this compilation symbol to opt-in to support for nullable reference types and to enable the relevant nullability analysis annotations on method signatures.

+_Note: you must add_ `<Nullable>enable</Nullable>` _to the property group of your project file._

+### `XUNIT_POINTERS`

+Define this compilation symbol to enable support for assertions related to unsafe pointers.

+_Note: you must add_ `<AllowUnsafeBlocks>true</AllowUnsafeBlocks>` _to the property group of your project file._

 ### `XUNIT_VISIBILITY_INTERNAL`